wicketstuff/core/datastores-parent/datastore-redis/README.md

 wicketstuff-datastore-redis
 ===========================

-This project provides an org.apache.wicket.pageStore.IDataStore implementation that writes pages to Redis.
+This project provides an org.apache.wicket.pageStore.IPageStore implementation that writes pages to Redis.